 APTA has prepared specific guidance for PTs and PTAs working with the pediatric population during the COVID-19 pandemic.
 Information on school closings and IEP services and remote learning can be found in the document.

-The Alliance of Wound Care Stakeholders state that wound care is an essential, not elective, service that prevents hospital admissions and ED visits among a fragile cohort of patients at high-risk of COVID-19.
+The Alliance of Wound Care Stakeholders state that wound care is an essential, not elective, service that prevents hospital admissions and emergency department visits among a fragile cohort of patients at high-risk of COVID-19.

 Post-Intensive Care Syndrome